 - Hair cutting

 The esthetician practical exam will typically look at a range of areas of the profession including (but not limited to):

 - Hygienic set up

 Application for licensure

-In the state of Pennsylvania, professionals are not required to undertake any further education during their renewal period.
-However, many professionals do undertake further education to help their career move forward.
+In Pennsylvania professionals are not required to undertake any further education during their renewal period.
+However, many professionals do complete additional coursework to help their career move forward.